 Some of the things that I haven’t done followed by simple observations;

 borrow money from other people.
 (Although, some may argue this point since i currently owe my “landlords” a decent chunk of change.)
 There are quite a few people in this world that owe me money from over the years.
 You want to impress me?
 Pay me back, thanks.
 The amount(s) owed to me well exceed my current level of debt.
-Some of it boils down to I kept a roof over your heads.
+Some of it boils down to I kept a room over your heads.
 Some of it dates back to my house in Hollis.
 Some of it is as recent as my Apt in Nashua.
 You all know who you are, but it’s come down to keeping a roof over my head and eating.

 buy books to read (I’ve borrowed quite a few from Marduath, and Sir_K), but I cannot remember the last time I bought a book.
 This actually bothers me for some reason.
 As recent as a few years ago I would probably buy a couple books a month and devour them.
 So as a result I found myself asking when the hell did paper backs start costing $7.50 or $8.99 or $9.95?
 I’m pretty sure that the last paperback I bought cost me $6.95 and I considered that pretty darn expensive at the time.